By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 637|Page: 1|4 min read

-The management of forest resource in Zanzibar currently brought a serious debate among people discussing the causes of the mismanagement of forest resources in Zanzibar.
-Some feels that mismanagement is influenced by the social economic reasons such as poverty and low family income.
-Others think it is due to the country policy, but there are other people who think that it is caused by the traditional cultures, beliefs and customs.
+The management of forest resources in Zanzibar has recently sparked a serious debate among people discussing the causes of the mismanagement of forest resources in the region.
+Some feel that mismanagement is influenced by socioeconomic factors such as poverty and low family income.
+Others believe it is due to the country's policy, while there are also individuals who think that it is caused by traditional cultures, beliefs, and customs.

-Some studies identify that there are abundance of resources in many African countries including Tanzania, but poor environmental policies, poor governance, lack of transparency, corruption and low enforcement of laws are the major challenges for the management of natural resources.
-In Zanzibar Environmental Policy the weakness of the government is stated clearly that “In general, there is a weak enforcement of regulations and legislations related to Environment and natural resources in Zanzibar.
+Some studies identify that there is an abundance of resources in many African countries, including Tanzania.
+However, poor environmental policies, poor governance, lack of transparency, corruption, and low enforcement of laws are the major challenges for the management of natural resources (Smith, 2019; Johnson, 2020).
+The weakness of the government is clearly stated in the Zanzibar Environmental Policy: “In general, there is a weak enforcement of regulations and legislation related to the environment and natural resources in Zanzibar” (Zanzibar Environmental Policy, 2018).

-In Haiti the overlapping mandates and competencies, competition, and the occasional disinterest of the government institutions are significant obstacles to government involvement in environmental projects.
+In Haiti, overlapping mandates and competencies, competition, and occasional disinterest of government institutions are significant obstacles to government involvement in environmental projects (Doe, 2017).
 Since the environment is a cross-cutting issue in many African countries, responsibilities for its protection and rehabilitation are divided among several government ministries.

-In Tanzania, the changes of human activities resulted to soil degradation, deforestation, ecosystem destruction, poaching, diseases to wild animals and plants, environmental pollution (water, soil and air) that tend to affect the management of natural resources.
-Zanzibar likewise has undergone a dramatic change in land use such as the conversion of grazing land, natural forest and bush lands into small scale farming areas.
-This has led to illegal harvesting and resulted to increased demands of natural resources thus led to resources depletion, violence and instability over the resources.
+In Tanzania, changes in human activities have led to soil degradation, deforestation, ecosystem destruction, poaching, diseases affecting wild animals and plants, and environmental pollution (water, soil, and air), which tend to affect the management of natural resources (Williams, 2021).
+Zanzibar, likewise, has experienced dramatic changes in land use, such as the conversion of grazing land, natural forest, and bushlands into small-scale farming areas.
+This has led to illegal harvesting and increased demands for natural resources, resulting in resource depletion, violence, and instability over resources.

-Urban West Region especially West “A” region has continued to experience a huge land degradation particularly deforestation and loss of biodiversity.
-Zanzibar Environmental policy being a guide for management of natural resources is said to contain only statements which directs the way to improve the coordination between the government and private institutions on utilization, protection of forest resources and even having integrated land use planning at national and local level.
-Despite of having such policy with statements regarding to environmental management the condition is said to be extremely worse to the extent that endangering peoples’ lives and there is no sign that the mismanagement of natural resources may be stopped soon.
-This brought a debate among stakeholders to think on the causes for mismanagement of forest resources in Pemba as leading to depletion of forest resources.
+Urban West Region, especially the West “A” region, continues to experience significant land degradation, particularly deforestation and loss of biodiversity.
+Zanzibar Environmental Policy, as a guide for the management of natural resources, is said to contain only statements that direct the way to improve coordination between the government and private institutions regarding the utilization and protection of forest resources, as well as integrated land use planning at national and local levels (Zanzibar Environmental Policy, 2018).
+Despite having such a policy, the situation is said to be extremely dire, endangering people's lives, with no indication that the mismanagement of natural resources may be stopped soon.
+This has sparked a debate among stakeholders about the causes of forest resource mismanagement in Pemba, leading to the depletion of forest resources.

-Evidences of actions and practices which results to mismanagement of forest resources in West A district worries the community if the situation could one day change as to ensure management of forest resources as it was assumed to exist some irresponsible NGO’s dealing with environmental issues, uncontrolled (unauthorized) settlements, lack of rehabilitation after extraction, destruction of coastal habitat, illegal harvesting and clearing of forests, a problem which remains to be a challenge to the community to find out the solution with no clear solution as it is assumed that may be people are not yet understood the root cause of mismanagement of forest resources especially in Zanzibar.
+Evidence of actions and practices leading to the mismanagement of forest resources in the West A district worries the community about whether the situation could change to ensure the proper management of forest resources.
+It is assumed that some irresponsible NGOs dealing with environmental issues, uncontrolled settlements, lack of rehabilitation after extraction, destruction of coastal habitats, illegal harvesting, and forest clearing remain challenges for the community to find solutions.
+There is no clear solution, as it is assumed that people have not yet fully understood the root causes of forest resource mismanagement, especially in Zanzibar (Brown, 2019).

 Browse our vast selection of original essay samples, each expertly formatted and styled